Music Director Finalists

-Christopher Koch is currently associate professor of music and Director of Orchestras and Wind Symphony at Drury University, Executive Director and Music Director of the Springfield Regional Opera, and Music Director of the Springfield-Drury Civic Orchestra.
+Christopher Koch is currently Executive Director and Music Director of Springfield Regional Opera, Music Director of the Missouri Philharmonic, Music Director of the Madrona Festival, and co-founder of the Oazarks Perfomring Arts League, a groundbreaking consortium of arts organizations working together to offset the devastating effects of COVID-19 on the arts economy.
 He has appeared as a guest conductor with orchestras across North America and Oceania and is active as an early music specialist (recorder), including recital and concerto performances throughout the US.
+He also worked in higher education for more than two decades as a professor of conducting and ensembles.
 Koch began his music studies at the Eastman School of Music and holds the Doctorate of Musical Arts from the University of Washington.
-Dr. Koch will be conducting the fall concert series, 8 p.m., Saturday, October 19th , 2019 and 3 p.m., Sunday, October 20th , 2019.
+Dr. Koch conducted the fall concert series Passion & Longing in October 2019.
+Learn more about Dr. Koch’s concert here.

 “I am thrilled to be one of the JSO’s music director candidates.